Find Cancer Early Program

-Evaluation: A second survey was conducted at the end of the campaign and showed campaign awareness throughout all regional WA (excluding Kimberley and Pilbara) was 64% and recognition of the television advertisement alone was 48.3%.
+Evaluation: A second survey was conducted at the end of the campaign and showed campaign awareness throughout all regional WA (excluding Kimberley and Pilbara) was 64 per cent and recognition of the television advertisement alone was 48.3 per cent.
 A comparison of the first two surveys demonstrated no significant differences between total campaign awareness, indicating that the community intervention delivered by the project staff on the ground was equally effective as the mass media campaign³.

 Cancer Council WA advocated for continued support in the lead up to the 2017 State Government election and received $1.6m for 4 years from WA Department of Health to continue and expand Find Cancer Early across regional WA.

 Find Cancer Early Phase 3

 August 2017-July 2021

 - 7 Regional Education Officers are delivering community education sessions, disseminating campaign resources, partnering with local stakeholders and attracting local media across regional WA

 - Messages are disseminated through mass media, including television, radio, press, online (Facebook, Google, Gmail and Youtube) and public bathroom signs.

 - Messages are also disseminated through social media, including Facebook and Instagram.